ryarasi/color-words/README.md

 - Once all the dependencies are installed, type `npm start` to run the project locally.
 The application will be served at http://localhost:4200/ by default
 - This project has been hosted on the cloud via Netlify at the link listed above
 - This code repo is configured to automatically update the deployment via [Netlify's CI service](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/)
+- For a closer look at the method used to achieve the backend functionality, visit the [API repo](https://github.com/ryarasi/word-colors-api)